moukail/docker-reverse-proxy/Readme.md

 127.0.0.1   teesing-backend.dev.local
 ````

-.local prefix is very important
+.local suffix is very important

 ### Make a local copy of Caddyfile